Dr. Luther: ECW and WCW (1998, 2000)

-Independent circuit (1997–2020)
+Independent circuit (1997–2004, 2009–2020)

 In 1998 Dr. Luther made his debut in Elite Canadian Championship Wrestling (ECCW) based in British Columbia.
 In April 2000 he lost to Kurrgan.
 On November 23, 2000, Luther won the ECCW Heavyweight title by defeating The Juggernaut.
 He held the title for 373 days until losing it to Chance Beckett on December 1, 2001.
 During the title reign, Luther retained his titles by defeating Sabu, Tommy Dreamer and Christopher Daniels.
 He left in 2002.

 After ECCW Luther left the company in 2002 and went to other independents.
 He stopped in Portland, Oregon, wrestling for Portland Wrestling.
 He lost to Raven on September 3, 2004.
 His last feud was with Skag Rollins.
+He retired in 2004.

-In 2009 he wrestled in Marysville, Washington.
+In 2009 he returned and wrestled in Marysville, Washington.
 In 2011 he wrestled in Hollywood as Father Dante.
 In 2016 Dr. Luther returned to wrestling in ECCW.

 All Elite Wrestling (2020–present)

 Dr. Luther began working with All Elite Wrestling in late 2019.
 On the January 8, 2020 edition of Dynamite, Luther made his first television appearance during a match for the AEW Women's World Championship between Riho and Kris Statlander as the fourth member of the heel Nightmare Collective stable (which consisted of Awesome Kong, Brandi Rhodes, and Mel).
 However, the angle was badly received by fans and was dropped in February after Kong left the promotion to film the final season of GLOW.
-Luther made his in ring debut for the promotion on the February 28th edition of AEW Dark in a winning effort against Sonny Kiss.
+Luther made his in ring debut for the promotion on the February 28th edition of Dark in a winning effort against Sonny Kiss.
 On March 11, Olson was officially signed to a contract with AEW as both a performer and working in an unspecified role in the AEW office.
 Luther would then form the Chaos Project tag team with Serpentico on AEW Dark, where they developed a winning streak.
 On the September 30 episode of Dynamite, Luther and Serpentico attacked Chris Jericho and Jake Hager after Jericho provoked Luther thus setting up a match for the following week.
 The following week on Jericho's 30 year anniversary show, Luther and Serpentico in their debut match on Dynamite were defeated by Jericho and Hager.

+On October 25, 2023 edition of Dynamite, Luther became the valet of "Timeless" Toni Storm, serving as a butler character to her Golden age of Hollywood starlet persona.
+Luther would turn face after Storm's protégé and understudy, Mariah May, won the Women's Owen Hart Cup and turned on him and Storm.
+After Storm lost the AEW Women's World Championship to May at All In, both Luther and Storm went on a hiatus from AEW.
+With Storm's re-emergence as "Timeless" in late January 2025, Luther made his return to Storm's side on the February 8 episode of Collision.